Code-Institute-Submissions/patrickpulfer-code_institute_Interactive_Frontend_Development_Milestone_Project_May/documentation/development.md

 # Patrick's Covid19 Tracker

-In this document I will attempt explain the process I went trough in thinking, planning and developing this project by utilizing industry standard methodologies.
+## In this document, I will attempt to explain the process I went through in thinking, planning and developing this project by utilizing industry-standard methodologies.

----

 ## UX Design